mel-project/docs.melproject.org/developer-guides/using-wallets/getting-started.md

 {% hint style="info" %}

-The wallet secrets are stored as *unencrypted* json documents on disk.
+The wallets with their secrets are stored as *unencrypted* json documents on disk.
 Users and applications should take care to encrypt as needed.

 {% endhint %}

 ## Fund Alice's wallet <a href="#fund-wallet" id="fund-wallet"></a>

-Let's use the faucet to print testnet MEL, to fund our new testnet wallets.
+Let's use the faucet to print testnet MEL to fund our new testnet wallets.
 This command sends 1000 MELs to wallet `alice` and waits until the transaction is confirmed:

 ```shell-session
 melwallet-cli --wallet-path ./alice.json send-faucet --wait